 Fakenham Medical Practice feels research is of vital importance and is keen to promote, develop and participate in research studies and trials.
-In the last 5 years, 341 Fakenham patients have taken part in research studies and it is thanks to our patients that this current year, we have been named as one of the top 5 recruiting practices in the East of England to research in primary care.
-Fakenham has a particular specialist interest in obesity and metabolic diseases and was fortunate to receive a legacy from Rona Marsden to fund research at the practice.
+Over the years, 424 Fakenham patients have taken part in research studies Fakenham has a particular specialist interest in obesity and metabolic diseases and was fortunate to receive a legacy from Rona Marsden to fund research at the practice.
 We are working with the Norfolk Community Gut Research Group on a number of innovative studies based in primary care.

 At Fakenham Medical Practice, we have a dedicated research team: